Bluvert

 * Python 2.4 or Python 2.5

-* A working bluetooth environment on your machine (hcitool must be installed)
+* A working bluetooth environment on your machine (hcitool and sdptool must be installed)

 Installation: